 Kin Kao, Tai Wong Building, 3 Tai Wong Street East, Wan Chai | (+852) 2529 3806

-Their Cantonese name that plays on what sounds like “noodles [that are] too rich” is a tad misleading because these noodles are nothing short of delicious.
+This restaurant’s Cantonese name plays on what sounds like “noodles [that are] too rich,” but we think that is a tad misleading because these noodles are nothing short of delicious.
 Siam Noodles has two signatures: tom yum goong soup noodles and boat soup noodles.
-Diners get to choose their preferred soup base and a range of 10 different main toppings, ranging from Kurobuta pork ($68) to Boston lobster & seafood ($188).
+Diners get to choose their preferred soup base and a range of 10 different main toppings, ranging from Kurobuta pork to Boston lobster and seafood.

 Siam Noodles, Kar Lock Building, 7 Lock Road, Tsim Sha Tsui | (+852) 2350 4808